bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 We have provided test data for all the resources.

-**Notes:**

-- Run tests locally executing `npm test`.
+**Important Notes:**

 - Do not make changes to your `package.json` except to add **additional** dependencies and scripts.
 Do not update existing packages.
+- Your app must be able to run in Node v.12.
+Do not use newer features of Node (e.g.: optional chaining and nullish coalescing NOT supported).
 - Use an HTTP client like `HTTPie`, `Postman` or `Insomnia` to manually test the API's endpoints.
 - Use Express Routers to organize your endpoints.
 - Even though you are only required to write two middleware functions, it is advised that you leverage middlewares as much as possible.
-- You are welcome to create additional files for middlewares, but **do not move or rename existing files** or folders.
+- You are welcome to create additional files, but **do not move or rename existing files** or folders.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
-- It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ## Submission format

 - [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
-- [ ] Create a pull-request to merge `<firstName-lastName>` branch into main.
 - [ ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 - [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions